Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem

 For the classical Laplacian $\Delta$ defined on Riemannian manifolds, eigenfunctions, eigenvalues, eigenvalue estimates, and heat kernel estimates have been studied extensively by many authors and have played important roles in geometric analysis (see, e.g., \cite{Cheng-Peter-Yau_1981,Yau_1978,Minakshisundaram-Pleijel_1949,Schoen-Yau_1994,Berger-Gauduchon-Mazet_1971,Grigor'yan_2009,Peter_2012,Chavel_1984} and references therein).
 Hodge's theorem plays an important role in the spectral theory on manifolds and motivated this work.
-We refer the reader to \cite{Rosenberg_1997,Hodge_1941,Wells_2008,de_1955} for more general forms of the theorem and only state the special case for functions: Let $(M,g)$ be a compact connected oriented Riemannian manifold.
-There exists an orthonormal basis of $L^2(M)$ consisting of eigenfunctions of $-\Delta$.
-All the eigenvalues are nonnegative, each eigenvalue has a finite multiplicity, and the eigenvalues accumulate only at infinity.